wishwondosen/alx-zero_day/0x03-git/README.md

-i hope it s updated
+i hope it is updated